The Lodge at Glendorn, Rustic-Luxe in Bradford PA

 Situated on 1,500 acres, Glendorn was built in 1927 as a country retreat for oil baron, Clayton Dorn, and his large family.
-When the property went up for auction in 2009, locals feared that the land would be grabbed by lumber companies eager to clear it.
+When the family camp of yore went up for auction in 2009, locals feared that the land would be grabbed by lumber companies eager to clear it.

-Though upgraded to the standards of a Relais and Châteaux property, the Forrest’s kept the furniture and other elements from the Dorn’s years here.
-The effect is homey, personal and exceedingly warmhearted.
-And, naturally, top notch in cuisine and service.
+Though upgraded to the standards of a Relais and Châteaux property, the Forrests kept the furniture and other elements from the Dorn’s years here.
+The effect is homey, personal, and exceedingly warmhearted.
+And, naturally, it’s accompanied by award-winning culinary experiences and top-notch personalized service.

 First Impressions